Raphael J. Moses

 Raphael Jacob Moses (1812–1893) was an American lawyer, plantation owner, Confederate officer and politician.

 Biography

 Early life

-Raphael J. Moses was born in 1812 to a prominent Jewish-American family in Charleston, South Carolina.
-His family fought in the American Revolutionary War of 1775-1783, and he was a fifth-generation South Carolinian.
+Moses was born in 1812 to a prominent Jewish-American family in Charleston, South Carolina.
+His family fought in the American Revolutionary War of 1775–1783, and he was a fifth-generation South Carolinian.
 His father was Israel Moses and his mother, Deborah Cohen.
 He grew up in Charleston.

 Career

-He practiced as a lawyer in St. Joseph, Florida and Apalachicola, Florida, settling down in Columbus, Georgia in 1848.
+He practiced as a lawyer in St. Joseph, Florida, and Apalachicola, Florida, settling down in Columbus, Georgia, in 1848.